hharryyf/codeforcepractice/README.md

 the current valid window of cost, the problem is very easy to be solved in an amortized O(nklogn) complexity. https://vjudge.net/problem/CodeForces-833B

+210. Lucky Array (diff=2300, sqrt decomposition)
+This problem has many solutions, we can either use sqrt decomposition or amortized range tree. https://vjudge.net/problem/CodeForces-121E